MapsPeople/docs/src/content/map/live-data/live-data-in-practice.md

 }
 ```

-Define an objective-c method `toggleOccupancy()` that will receive events from your `occupancyButton`.
+Define an Objective-C method `toggleOccupancy()` that will receive events from your `occupancyButton`.
 In this method create a `occupancy` Topic Criteria and call `togglePosition` with the button and the Topic Criteria.

 ```swift
 @objc func toggleOccupancy(button:UIButton) {